 BOB about 2 years ago from Canada

 Sometimes, it's the brief, little things that make big changes in people's lives.

-Sam about 2 years ago from Poulsbo, WA
+Sam over 2 years ago from Poulsbo, WA

 How utterly cool!
 Thank you for producing these incredible video shorts.
 I will be recommending them to teachers and parents as conversation starters.

 Tom H about 3 years ago from San Tan Valley, AZ

 Great message here.
 It's awfully easy to give ourselves permission to do nothing if we can't solve an entire problem, but doing what we can is often enough to make a huge difference.
 I am going to link to this spot as part of an upcoming article on my blog, www.bestihave.com.

 Marion Y over 3 years ago from Hillsborough, NC

 Thank you, thank you, thank you!
 Finally there is a source for GOOD things to think about, rather than all the bad we're flooded with.